 Scots have more than made up for this period of limited festive celebrations and nowadays, Christmas time truly is one of the most wonderful times of the year in our bonnie country.
 In fact, the three most likely cities in the UK to have a white Christmas this year are all in Scotland.
 In years gone by, thousands of people would flock to Scottish cities such as Glasgow and Edinburgh to explore the Christmas markets and make the most of the festive atmosphere.
 There would be carol singing in the streets, families going to Christmas pantomimes and even Scottish pipers filling the Christmas lit streets with the sound of the bagpipes.

-When Christmas Eve arrives and we all get ready to settle down for the big day ahead, it is tradition to leave a wee dram and one of the delicious Macleans Highland Bakery mince pies you have in this month’s WeeBox.
+When Christmas Eve arrives and we all get ready to settle down for the big day ahead, it is tradition to leave a wee dram and a mince pie out for Santa, as well as a wee carrot for Rudolph.
 Sláinte Santa!

 With the freezing temperatures, it probably won’t come as a surprise that many of our Christmas traditions include fire.
 Starting on Christmas Eve, the Cailleach – a piece of wood carved to represent ‘Old Woman Winter’ – is tossed into the fire to burn and ward off evil spirit.
-As the long-awaited Christmas morning arrives, families come together to see what treats lie under their Christmas tree – which will be beautifully decorated with ornaments such as your highland coo inside WeeBox this month!
+As the long-awaited Christmas morning arrives, families come together to see what treats lie under their Christmas tree – which will be beautifully decorated with ornaments!

 You might be familiar with a festive yule log – a delicious desert enjoyed by many at this time of year.
 This Yule log tradition began all the way back in the 8th century when Viking families would save a log to be burned on the shortest day of the year and it was lit by the previous year’s log to bring prosperity and protection to everyone present.
 A more recent and common tradition involved burning a branch of Scottish rowan tree to chase away bad feeling between family and friends and bring everyone close together.

-After exchanging gifts – like your bonnie Harris Tweed purse in this month’s WeeBox – it’s time for the main event – Christmas dinner!
+After exchanging gifts, it’s time for the main event – Christmas dinner!
 While Scots will often enjoy the well-known turkey at dinner time, you’ll also find some Scottish classics to go along with it :

 - Scotch broth – perfect for winter, this hearty dish includes many vegetables and is simply delicious.